alecbrettbawden/keywords/README.md

     <Keyword>customer service</Keyword>
 </Item>
 ```
-From these keyword strings you should map out each terms 1, 2, and 3 degree relations.
+From these keyword strings you should map out each unique terms 1, 2, and 3 degree relations.
 <br/>For example if this were our entire dataset:<br/>
 `customer service`<br/>
 `customer success service`<br/>